top of page

 Add the garlic, pepper, and salt to a mortar and pestle and pound into a smooth paste.

-Add the boiled potatoes, red wine vinegar, olive oil and garlic paste to a bowl and mash by hand or a potato masher to a smooth consistency.
-Traditionally, this dip is very smooth but I personally prefer it slightly lumpy and with a fine texture.
+Add the boiled potatoes, red wine vinegar, olive oil, and garlic paste to a bowl and mash by hand or a potato masher to a smooth consistency.
+Traditionally, this dip is very smooth, but I personally prefer it slightly lumpy and with a fine texture.
 You want the final mash to be thick and pungent.
-Taste and adjust salt, acid from the vinegar or lemon juice and the garlic.
+Taste and adjust salt, acid from the vinegar or lemon juice, and garlic.